Code-the-Dream-School/rails-guidebook/README.md

 puts "That's #{hours} hours."

 When you have completed both the SQL exercises and the ruby program, push them to github and issue a pull request.

+## Sample Mentor Session

+### :wave: Check-In

+#### Check-In Open-Ended Questions

+- Start with an icebreaker from this [icebreaker list](https://docs.google.com/document/d/1WbwKn8B5GfRueq7Zbw0zx_k15aqyIqIs23i_WHI-pPI/edit?usp=sharing).
+- What is something that you are excited to learn more about this week?

+#### Check-In Progress Poll

+- What is your progress on **this week's** materials?

+  - [ ] Done
+  - [ ] Almost Done
+  - [ ] Halfway
+  - [ ] Just started
+  - [ ] Haven't started

+### :mag: Content Overview

+Let's review some key terms and concepts from this week's lesson materials:

+ - TBD
+ - TBD
+ - TBD

+### :notebook: Assignment Overview

+Let's take a look at the directions for this week's assignment: [Lesson 1.2](https://github.com/Code-the-Dream-School/Backend-sqlruby)

+### :thinking: Questions

+Use this time to answer students questions from the lesson materials and assignments.

+### :telescope: Looking Ahead

+XXX

+### :nerd_face: Mentor Session Report Form

+Please remember to fill out the [Mentor Session Report Form](https://airtable.com/shrp0jjRtoMyTXRzh) at the end of the session.

+## Common Issues

+TBD